 Fox Weather reports on July 2023 Floods - Montpelier, Vermont

-Montpelier, known for its small-town charm, big-city style, natural beauty, historic appeal, and vibrant cultural events, was hit hard by the historical flood of 2023.
-Tourism — the town’s lifeblood — came to a standstill, while the rise of remote work led to a sharp decline in downtown foot traffic, deeply affecting local businesses and establishments.
+After being hit hard by the 2023 flood, tourism — the town’s lifeblood — came to a standstill, while the rise of remote work led to a sharp decline in downtown foot traffic.
+This deeply affected local businesses and establishments.
 Negative media coverage also reinforced the image of loss and danger, both nationally and internationally.

 Challenges faced: